Hank-IT/laravel-update/README.md

 ## Installation
 > composer require mrcrankhank/laravel-update

-Add the service provider to the 'providers' array in config/app.php:
+If you run Laravel <= 5.4, add the service provider to the 'providers' array in config/app.php:
 > MrCrankHank\LaravelUpdate\UpdateServiceProvider

 Publish config file